 In the presented example 'email@example.com/orchard' knows that 'firstname.lastname@example.org/balcony' provides Relay Service, but if another entity requests 'email@example.com/orchard' its known services, it MUST NOT include 'firstname.lastname@example.org/balcony' as it is a roster restricted entry.

 A Jingle Client with Internet connectivity wheter with direct access to a public IP or not, can potentially provide the Relay Service becaming itself a Jingle Relay Node.
-The service can intend to provide a public service, or a restricted services based on user preferences, like buddylist, whitelist, blacklist, domain, etc...
+The service can intend to provide a public service, or a restricted services based on user preferences, like buddylist, allow/deny lists, domain, etc...

 Note: It is NOT mandatory to became a Jingle Relay Node it is OPTIONAL and SHOULD be done ONLY under user awareness and concentiment.